/*

 What is F2A?

-F2A is a useful acronym when discussing appropriate degrees of organizational pressure from the top.
+F2A is a useful, favorite acronym of ours.
+It is used when discussing appropriate degrees of organizational pressure from the top.
 This is better known as good ole fashioned foot-to-ass, and can be thought of in the way a drill sergeant pushes his soldiers towards submission.
 While not always successful on its own, F2A actually does has its place among other methods backed by research, theory and practical strategies to drive organizational change.
 There are several useful methods today to automate the push towards change, and the right degree of F2A can be a necessary component in driving cyber resilience throughout work organizations.

 When in F2A appropriate?